v-nuit/slimeblaster/README.md

 - F1 to start the script
 - Shift+ESC to kill the script

-Run the slimeblaster_*** according to your colorblind setting, press F1 and initiate a Slimepede quest.
+Run the slimeblaster_*** according to your colorblind setting, initiate a Slimepede quest and press F1.
 That's it.
 You can now let the script do its things.

 Press Shift+ESC at any time to kill the script.